jjyr/jjyr.github.com/_posts/2020-02-26-An-optimized-compact-sparse-merkle-tree.markdown

 }
 ```

-We use a similar algorithm to extract location information for other operations, like updating, merkle proof.
-It just works as expected.
+We use a similar algorithm to extract merging height information for other operations: updating and generate merkle proof.
+You can check the code for details.

 Link of the [code repo](https://github.com/jjyr/sparse-merkle-tree).